openpaymentseurope/docs/docs/aspsp.md

 A typical flow in the system may be like this:
 1. the user is presented a list of supported countries
-2. the user select a country
+2. the user selects a country
 3. the system retrieves a list of banks for that country
 4. the user selects its bank
 5. the system moves on to one of the other APIs to get account information or to initiate a payment